 Choosing the right financial professional might be one of the most important decisions you make.
 After all, you’re trusting this person to manage your money and to help you plan for your financial future.

 Less than 25% of federal employees have ever consulted a financial professional.
-I found that number shocking because federal employees are typically very good savers and relatively conservative spenders – yet most are worried that they’ll run out of money in retirement!
+I found that number shocking because federal employees are typically very good savers and relatively conservative spenders.
+However, so many are worried that they’ll run out of money in retirement!

 Are they afraid to ask for help?
 Worried of making a bad decision?
 Just don’t know where to start?